cloudentity/ce-samples-mtls-demo/docs/oauth-mtls-nodejs-app-with-cloudentity-oauth-server.md

 The home page displays links for fetching an access token through traditional OAuth 2.0 client credentials flow.
 Additonally, we can choose to get a certificate bound access token using mTLS.

-When the user selects `Get Access Token` from the UI the route `/auth` is called which fetches a regular access token that is not certificate bound.
+When the user selects `Get Access Token` from the UI, the route `/auth` is called which fetches a regular access token that is not certificate bound.
 [Here](https://github.com/cloudentity/ce-samples-mtls-demo/blob/00aad5ee9ab3074c0904fc6725dda24ce7838837/sample-nodejs-mtls-oauth-client/index.js#L52) we are using `client_credentials` grant type.
-We then decode the value and display the decoded token in the UI.
+We then decode the token and display the decoded token in the UI.

 ```javascript